Seth Hernandez: Professional career

-In the 2025 Major League Baseball draft, Hernandez was the sixth overall pick and was selected by the Pittsburgh Pirates.
-He signed with Pittsburgh for a $7.25 million bonus on July 26, 2025, setting a record for the highest bonus ever given to a high-school pitcher.
+Hernandez was selected with the sixth overall pick in the 2025 Major League Baseball draft by the Pittsburgh Pirates.
+He signed with Pittsburgh for a $7.25 million bonus on July 26, setting a record for the highest bonus ever given to a high school pitcher.

+Hernandez made his professional debut in 2026 with the Single-A Bradenton Marauders.
+He had a 0.96 ERA with 50 strikeouts across 28 innings with Bradenton.
+In May, Hernandez was promoted to the High-A Greensboro Grasshoppers.
+He was placed on the injured list in July with a left oblique strain.